-This is all great, the new connections and relationships… now we know when an acquaintance has a personal event or second cousin has a birthday birthday… but… too often people are loosing sight, or simply don’t know, about the vast implications created with public posts.
-In an age when credit bureaus regularly admit to serious data breaches that could have lifelong impacts, it’s amazing to see the growing number of personal social media posts that are public.
+This is all great, the new connections and relationships… now we know when an acquaintance has a personal event or second cousin has a birthday birthday… it makes us ‘closer’.
+But, too often people don’t understand about the vast implications created with public posts.
+In an age when credit bureaus regularly admit to serious data breaches, it’s amazing to see the growing number of personal social media posts that are public.

 What to do?

 Simple: Stop interacting with anything marked public.
-Why do you want someone outside of your network – or even your extended network of friends friends – to know your personal business, opinions, or relationships?
+It’s fine to read, but don’t LIKE, COMMENT, SHARE or respond to any public post.
+Why do you want someone outside your network – or even your extended network – to know your personal business, opinions, or relationships?

 Long term, I hope there is an option on social media platforms to hide public content.
-I nearly always only interact with non-public posts, it sure would save a lot of time to filter public posts out.
+(Some options exist, but don’t preserve other special permissions that might be on some content – options available only allow to share everything to all friends.)
+I never interact with public posts, it sure would save a lot of time to filter public posts out.
+I only want to see what other people feel is special enough to be private.
 I’ve discovered apps that automatically remove political posts from Facebook feed, but I’ve yet to find something to hide all public posts.

 There are places for public posts.
 Marketing.
 Sales.
 Customer Service.
 Tech Support.
 Creating large databases of interactions can be helpful if proper search tools or AI is utilized… but generally, not the best place for personal, private posts.